saty0212/GANforSfP/README.md

-# Genrative Adversarial Based oversampling of Software fault prediction
+# Genrative Adversarial Based oversampling method for Software fault prediction

 We have created nine different script files, each belonging to an individual technique to handle the imbalance in the data.